turflads/crazy_bids/docs/START_HERE.md

 Choose the guide that matches your needs:

+### 📤 Manual Upload (No CLI - Easiest)

+**📄 Use: `AZURE_MANUAL_UPLOAD.md`**

+**Perfect if you:**
+- Upload files through Azure Portal
+- Don't want to use command line
+- Have Azure already set up
+- Just drag & drop your files

+**What's included:**
+- How to build your app locally
+- Where to upload files in Azure Portal
+- Portal configuration settings
+- Custom domain setup via Portal

+---

-### ⚡ Quick Start (Recommended for Most Users)
+### ⚡ Quick Start with CLI

 **📄 Use: `QUICK_START_AZURE.md`**

 **Perfect if you:**
-- Want to get your app live FAST (10 minutes)
-- Are deploying to Azure for the first time
+- Want to use Azure CLI commands
+- Comfortable with terminal/command line
-- Want simple, step-by-step instructions
+- Want automated deployment
-- Just need the essential commands

 **What's included:**
 - One-command deployment